“That which is measured improves. That which is measured and reported improves exponentially.” - Karl Pearson

 - Students organize functions into classes and objects

-- Students make effective use of this in multiple contexts
+- Students make effective use of

 - Students use event listeners to attach code to event-element combinations including document-ready and element-click